iiasa/Condor_run_R/README.md

 By transferring the bundle once for each execute host instead of once for each job in the run, a lot of network bandwidth is avoided when the job files being bundled include a lot of data.

 By passing the job number to the main script of the job, each job in the run can customize the calculation, e.g. by selecting one out of a collection of scenarios.

+## Troubleshooting
+When you cannot submit jobs, ensure that:
+- You have obtained access to the Condor cluster from the cluster administrator.
+- You stored the necessary credentials via `condor_store_cred` (ask your administrator).
+- Issuing the command `condor_submit` tabulates the cluster status.
+- Issuing the command `condor_q` results in a summary of queued jobs.
+- You set the HOST_REGEXP configuration option to select the right subset of execute hosts from the cluster.

+### Jobs do not run but instead go on hold.
+Are you running the submit script with as working directory a network drive or some directory with special permissions?
+The Condor service on your submit machine may not have access rights to write its logging output, causing the jobs to go on hold.
+Try submitting the job from a local disk or change the permissions on the directory.

+### Jobs are idle and do not run, or only some do.
+The cluster may be busy.
+To see who else has submitted jobs, issue `condor_status -submitters`.
+In addition, you may have a low priority so that jobs of others are given priority, pushing your jobs to the back of the queue.
+To see your priority issue `condor_userprio`.
+Large numbers mean low priority.
+Your cluster administrator can set your priority.